sinai-dev/UnityExplorer/README.md

 ## How to use

 * Press F7 to show or hide the menu.
-* Currently does <b>not</b> grant locked mouse or prevent clicking-through the menu, be careful of this.
 * Simply browse through the scene, search for objects, etc, it's pretty self-explanatory.

 If you have any specific questions about it you can contact me here, on NexusMods (Sinaioutlander), or on Discord (Sinai#4637, in MelonLoader discord).

-## Known Issues / Todo
-* Fix `List` and `Array` support, need to use IL2CPPSystem types.
-* Add mouse lock and prevent click-through

 ## Images